progietheus/YubiKey-Verification/README.md

 ### Backend

 1. Ensure you have a SQL Server instance available.
-2. Create and configure `appsettings.json` (not included in repo) with your database and Okta credentials.
+2. Create and configure `appsettings.json` (appsettings.example.json has been provided) with your database and Okta credentials.
 3. Apply database migrations:
    ```powershell
    dotnet ef database update